-Restoration included in Alternative 1, specifically replacing box culverts at the SR 89 bridge, raising the creek bed, and improving lagoon connectivity with Lake Tahoe would result in a long-term improvement of fish passage and migration conditions in the project area.
+Restoration included in Alternative 1, specifically replacing box culverts at the SR 89 bridge, raising the creek bed, and improving lagoon connectivity with Lake Tahoe would result in a long-term improvement of fish passage and migration conditions in the project area, including between nearshore habitats in Lake Tahoe and Meeks Creek.
 This would remove the existing barrier at the SR 89 bridge and provide access to approximately 6.5 miles of habitat for aquatic species in the Meeks Creek watershed.
-As described under Section 2.5.3, "Resource Enhancement," a fish management structure would be constructed in the creek channel near the SR 89 bridge, trail bridge, or in the channel between the SR 89 and trail bridges.
-The fish management structure would consist of a weir or similar in-channel structure that could be adjusted to block or allow the movement of fish.
-This structure would be managed to prevent the movement on non-native fish species into the upper watershed in order to protect and support the recovery of native fish species in the upper watershed.
-The structure could allow the passage of fish when it is consistent with management goals.
+As described under Section 2.5.3, "Resource Enhancement," a fish management structure would be constructed in the creek channel near the SR 89 bridge, multi-use path bridge, or in the channel between the SR 89 and multi-use path bridges.
+The fish management structure would consist of a weir or similar inchannel structure that could be adjusted to block or allow the movement of fish.
+Additionally, the structure would be located and constructed in a fashion to avoid stream flows bypassing the structure, streambank erosion, undercutting, and/or restricting flows causing backwatering or increased velocity.
+As described in Section 2.5.3, because of some uncertainty of optimal location and designs to meet objectives, a feasibility study would be completed prior to implementation.
+This structure would be managed to prevent the movement on non-native fish species into the upper watershed in order to protect and support the recovery of native fish species in the upper watershed in order to fish when it is consistent with management goals.
 Therefore, this would be a beneficial effect with regard to fish passage.